FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

 Tinkerbelle is a cool application because it is a creative way to interact with the enviorment around you.
 I also like the original inspiration of Peter Pan.
 I enjoyed the original movie which inspired my creative design of my prototypes.
+It is very nastolgic memory that served my imagonation well.

 ## Part D. Wizard the device